PyFilesystem/pyfilesystem/docs/concepts.rst

 Concepts
 ========

-It is generally quite easy to get in to the mind-set of using PyFilesystem interface over lower level interfaces (since the code tends to be simpler) but there are a few concepts which you will need to keep in mind.
+Working with PyFilesystem is generally easier than working with lower level interfaces, as long as you are aware these simple concepts.

 Sandboxing
 ----------